Net Neutrality: A Complex Issue With No Satisfactory Solutions

 There are currently twenty states that have limits (either total bans or legislation intended to make the process all but impossible) on municipalities building out their own networks.
 The same conservative mindset that blanches when the federal government overreaches its authority has no problems doing it themselves when goosed by heavy industry lobbying.
 In some cases, the will of the people, voting democratically, were outright superseded by state legislators taking heavy donations from the cable industry.3

 “So what’s stopping other companies from competing?
 If you’re not happy with Comcast, just switch to Cox!”
 Simply put, there is virtually no competition in bringing the internet to American homes.
 Seventy-five percent of Americans, including Chris Byrne and myself (my only choice for wireline internet service is Comcast), have one reasonable choice in internet service providers, or two at best.
 That results in high prices for mediocre service, in relation to both internet speed and customer service and support.
 Comcast’s customer satisfaction ratings are some of the lowest in America.
 That’s what happens when there’s a monopoly, and these monopolies are actually created by the states in many cases.
+If you need to be assured that your internet speed is working to the optimum level promised by your broadband provider, you can go online and see about having a test de velocidad and make any changes you need to.

 So it’s easy, right?
 We need to regulate the internet!
 The federal government must step in!